Where the learning never ends

 Remi Kalir (he/him) is advancing LILE’s commitment to learning innovation through transformative educational research.
 He manages and coordinates the multifaceted aspects of LILE’s research agenda.
 This includes collaborating with Duke faculty to study pedagogy and learning, designing research-practice partnerships with community… Continue Reading →

-Week 8: Curation & Annotation
+Week 8: Curation & Annotation; Accessibility & Assistive Tech

 Week 7: Reading Break